jum/caddy-docker-proxy-redis/README.md

 only run it exposed on the tailscale host name under the /adminer endpoint, and then only when I need it.

-## Redis
+## Redis/Valkey

-One node in the tailscale VPN should run redis for storing the TLS certifcates.
+One node in the tailscale VPN should run redis/valkey for storing the TLS certifcates.
 The redis subdirectory contains an example for this, please note that this also has to expose the tailnet side of the hosts IP (the 100.X.X.X IP in the docker-compose.yml file for use in redis URLs.

+I started with redis, but I have recently switched all my redis instances to valkey.
+The primary reason was the advent of json logging in valkey, which until 9.1 is released is only available in the latest docker build tag.
+See the valkey directory for an example of using valkey.

 ## Databases